Goldilocks and The Three Prices

 • Concert and sports events sell expensive front-row seats, mid-priced average seats and low-priced seats way in the back.

-Multiple pricing usually reflects a “good-better-best” strategy where the customer pays more to get more (or vice versa).
-Commercial and corporate photographers can sometimes use this same technique.
+Multiple pricing usually reflects a “good-better-best” strategy that allows the customer to pay more if they want more.
+Commercial photographers can sometimes use this same technique.

-It’s important to note that this is not about quoting different prices for the same job but rather different prices for different variations of the job.
+Multiple pricing is not quoting different prices for the same job but rather different prices for different variations of the job.

-• It gives the client options.
-A single quote is often seen by the customer as a one-shot, take-it-or-leave-it offer.
+• It gives a client options.
+A single quote is often seen as a one-shot, take-it-or-leave-it offer.

-• The higher-priced option can help sell a lower-priced option.
+• A higher-priced option can help sell a lower-priced option.
 A lower-priced option may look like a real bargain when seen next to a more expensive choice.

-A better way for the photographer to quote might be: $3,500 for the five-day event OR $1,600 for just the weekend OR $900 for just one day.
-(Note that the photographer’s per-day price is higher as the job gets shorter.)
+A better way for the photographer to quote might be: $8,000 for the five-day event, or $3,400 for just the weekend, or $1,800 for just one day.
+(Note that the per-day price gets higher as the job gets shorter.)

-(ii) A company wants business portraits of eight of its marketing staff:
+2. A company wants business portraits of eight employees:

-Another way to quote might be: $1,400 for “magazine quality” portraits (studio lighting and background) OR $900 for “newspaper quality” pictures (off-camera, battery-powered speedlights and ambient background) OR $500 for “web quality” portraits (ambient light and ambient background).
+Another way to quote might be: $1,600 for “magazine quality” portraits (studio lighting and background), or $1,200 for “newspaper quality” pictures (off-camera, battery-powered speedlights and ambient background), or $800 for “web quality” portraits (ambient light and ambient background).
 As the price goes down, so does the production value.

 This should get the customer thinking about longer-term use.
 The pricing shows that the client can save money by choosing a longer usage term.